 An integrative approach incorporating the principles of clinical medicine, history and physical exam, and pharmacotherapy focusing on the provision of medical care in pediatrics and women's health.
 Common and serious problems encountered in primary care are explored.
-Students will be introduced to topics in emergency medicine and complete a field-based orientation to surgical practice.
+Students will be introduced to topics in acute care including emergency medicine.